kyma-project/kyma/docs/serverless/03-05-supported-webhooks.md

 ### Requirements

-This webhook is triggered every time you `CREATE` or `UPDATE` a Secret in any Namespace, as long as the Secret contains the `serverless.kyma-project.io/remote-registry: config` label.
+This admission webhook is triggered every time you `CREATE` or `UPDATE` a Secret in any Namespace, as long as the Secret contains the `serverless.kyma-project.io/remote-registry: config` label.